-Babak Azimi-Sadjadi is supported in part by the Army Research Office under ODDR& EMURI97 Program Grant No. DAAG55-97-1-0114 to the Center for Dynamics and Control of Smart Structures (through Harvard University), and under ODDR&E MURI01 Program Grant No. DAAD19-01-1-0465 to the Center for Communicating Networked Control Systems (through Boston University), and by the National Science Foundation Learning and Intelligent Systems Initiative Grant CMS9720334.
+Babak Azimi-Sadjadi is supported in part by ARO under ODDR& EMURI97 Program Grant No. DAAG55-97-1-0114 to the Center for Dynamics and Control of Smart Structures (through Harvard University), and under ODDR&E MURI01 Program Grant No. DAAD19-01-1-0465 to the Center for Communicating Networked Control Systems (through Boston University), and by the NSF Learning and Intelligent Systems Initiative Grant CMS9720334.